 Effect of OM factors

-In terms of the harvest rate at maximum sustainable yield (UMSY), the most important Factor was 3, which includes various scenarios for age at maturity and natural mortality rate.
-Lower natural mortality rates and older ages at maturity led to lower UMSY for both stocks.
-The impact of natural mortality rate (I vs III, II vs IV) was much higher on the UMSY estimates of the western stock however and made little different to UMSY estimates for the eastern stock.
+In terms of the harvest rate at maximum sustainable yield (UMSY), the most important Factor was 3, which includes various scenarios for age at maturity and the natural mortality rate.
+Lower natural mortality rates and older ages at maturity led to lower UMSY values for both stocks.
+The impact of natural mortality rate (I vs III, II vs IV) was much higher on the UMSY estimates for the western stock however, and made little different to UMSY estimates for the eastern stock.

 Depletion estimates were also affected by the maturity and natural mortality rate with the most pessimistic estimates arising from the lower natural mortality rate scenarios II and IV.